 The rule is simple and easily comprehended, but many stumbling blocks occur in the books, placed there with the evident purpose of making the deciphering more difficult, which bring confusion to the work until removed.
 Each book has its own peculiarities-different letters-and forms a separate study.
 The first page of Henry VII., as it herein appears, will explain some peculiarities, the changes in the readings of the same forms of letters, the meaning of the dots and other unusual markings, which close students of the old books have noted.
 Occasionally will be found a Roman letter in an Italic word; this has to be disregarded.
-Not infrequently Italic letters occur in a word. the remainder of which is in Roman; these must be used.
+Not infrequently an Italic letter occurs in a word, the remainder of which is in Roman; these must be used.
 There are occasional words in Roman type between words in Italic that have to be used to form the groups necessary to complete a Cipher word.
+Whether these are mistakes of the printer, or thrown in to confuse would-be decipherers, it is of course not possible now to determine.
 In the illustration given in the original De Augmentis, one of the Latin words ends with a wrong termination, making one too many letters for the group, and must be omitted.
-The error is corrected in the English translation of 1640 and in subsequent editions.
+The error is corrected in the English translation of 1641 and in subsequent editions.